 Pages on this site may contain affiliate links, which bring in a small commission at no cost to you.

 Be honest: half the fun of a trip is in the planning, isn't it?

 This section is all about the nitty-gritty, the practical information you'll need to plan your trip to France.
-This may be a site about France's offbeat destinations, but you still have to get here, find your way around once you are here, and do the things one must – sleep, eat, sightsee, shop, meet, explore, understand, connect.
+While this is a site about France's offbeat destinations, you still have to get here, find your way around once you are here, and do the things one must – sleep, eat, sightsee, shop, meet, explore, understand, connect.

 This may be the hardest part because you want to see it ALL, right?
 But there are some logical places to start...

 But beyond Paris, France is a diverse and rich country, with tremendous regional varieties you'll love to explore.

 You can plan a trip to France in a number of ways: